light-87/big_notebook_context/narrative.md

 ### 3.1 The Big Tech Approach

 Technology giants have recognized the transformative potential of AI in drug discovery and are investing accordingly.
-Google's Alphabet has positioned itself as a leader through multiple initiatives:
+Google's Alphabet has positioned itself as a leader through multiple initiatives :

 **Isomorphic Labs**, spun out from DeepMind in 2021, represents Alphabet's most ambitious drug discovery venture [11].
 The company has:
 - Raised £182 million in new shares as of 2024 [12]